omaha-consulting/omaha-server/README.md

 Google Omaha server implementation and Sparkle (mac) feed management.

-Currently, our implementation is integrated into the updating processes of several organisations for products that require sophisticated update logic and advanced usage statistics.
+omaha-server is integrated into the updating processes of many organisations for products that require sophisticated update logic and advanced usage statistics.
 We provide additional support and further enhancement on a contract basis.
-For case studies and enquiries please refer [our website](https://omaha-consulting.com)
+For case studies and enquiries please visit [our website](https://omaha-consulting.com)

 ## Setting up a development server